manishrps/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 02 : Lab 01: Provision Azure relational database services.md

     ![create sql database](media/sql-database-create.png "Creating SQl database")

-4. Under Server, select Create new, fill out the form with the following values, and then select OK:
+4. Under Server, select Create new, fill out the form with the following values, and then select **OK**:

     | Setting | Value  |
     | --- | --- |